 You would need to take legal advice from a qualified professional; the options would vary depending on your circumstances.

-Some options could include selling the house, repaying the loan, and dividing the remainder between you; you could decide who’ll be the owner and we could remove the other person from the title deeds; or, if a court is involved, any equity left after the property has been sold and our loan repaid, would be distributed as directed by the court.
+Options could include selling the house, repaying the loan, and dividing the remainder between you; you could decide who’ll be the owner and we could remove the other person from the title deeds; or, if a court is involved, any equity left after the property has been sold and our loan repaid, would be distributed as directed by the court.

 How do you pay back a lifetime mortgage?

-Our Lifetime Mortgage is designed to last for your lifetime and to be repaid when you (or, if borrowing jointly, both of you) die or move out of your home into long term care.
-However, we understand your circumstances may change and you may wish to repay your lifetime mortgage early, in which case an Early Repayment Charge may be payable.
-Which could be substantial.
+Our Lifetime Mortgage is designed to last for your lifetime and to be repaid when you (or, if borrowing jointly, both of you) die or move out of your home into long-term care.
+However, we understand your circumstances may change and you may wish to repay your lifetime mortgage early, in which case an Early Repayment Charge may be payable, which could be substantial.

 With a Legal & General Lifetime Mortgage, will I still own my home?